sjacobsson/ManiFactor.jl/README.md

 Approximate functions of type $$\mathbb{R}^m \to M^n$$ where $M^n$ is an $n$-dimensional Riemannian manifold manifold.

-To learn more about approximating maps into Riemannian manifolds, you can check out our preprint at [arxiv.org/abs/2403.16785](https://arxiv.org/abs/2403.16785).
+To learn more about approximating maps into Riemannian manifolds, check out our preprint at [arxiv.org/abs/2403.16785](https://arxiv.org/abs/2403.16785).

-`ManiFactor.jl` depends on `ApproximatingMapsBetweenLinearSpaces.jl`, which is available at [gitlab.kuleuven.be/numa/software/ApproximatingMapsBetweenLinearSpaces](https://gitlab.kuleuven.be/numa/software/ApproximatingMapsBetweenLinearSpaces).

 If you use this software in your work, please cite
 ```